-– Charles Dickens, probably, if he had lived another 130 years and played Ridge Racer
+– Charles Dickens, if he had lived another 130 years and played Ridge Racer

 IGNITION

-I’ll admit I was spoiled on Namco’s Ridge Racer series with R4: Ridge Racer Type 4 being my introduction to it.
-It must’ve been early 2000.
-Anticipating the PS2’s launch and the Dreamcast’s parade of late-Y2K bangers, I figured R4 would at least help bide my time.
-I was only vaguely familiar with the Ridge Racer franchise but it seemingly embraced its arcade racing lineage, and in a post-Gran Turismo world no less.
+Iโll admit I was spoiled on Namcoโs Ridge Racer series with R4: Ridge Racer Type 4 being my introduction to it.
+It mustโve been early 2000.
+Anticipating the PS2โs launch and the Dreamcastโs parade of late-Y2K bangers, I figured R4 would at least help me bide my time.
+I was only vaguely familiar with the Ridge Racer franchise but it seemingly embraced its arcade racing lineage, unabashedly, in a post-Gran Turismo world no less.
 In the dawning age of racing simulators, I respected its defiance.

-Today — just as it did then — R4 more than captivates.
-From the opening moments of its impractically stylish intro — where virtual spokeswoman Reiko Nagase casually strolls down a highway, breaks a high heel, and then hitches a ride in a race car — I’ve yet to escape R4’s resonance.
-The game’s attitude, aesthetic, and soundscape exudes a sense of style as substance.
+Today โ just as it did then โ R4 more than captivates: it makes me feel cool.
+From the opening moments of its impractically stylish intro โ where virtual spokeswoman Reiko Nagase casually strolls down a highway, breaks one of her high heels, and then hitches a ride in a race car โ Iโve yet to escape R4โs resonance.
+The gameโs attitude, aesthetic, and soundscape exude a transcendent aura.
+Its style is the substance yet it also happens to be a delight to play.
 R4 envelops me in its multi-sensory barrage like the most kinetic cockpit arcade racers, immersive VR experiences, or any random Tetsuya Mizuguchi game.
-That it also happens to be a joy to play is one hell of a bonus.

 It also came with a demo disc, which I eventually got around to playing.

 It was a Namco sampler compilation featuring a readaptation of the original PlayStation Ridge Racer from 1994/1995, which itself was an adaptation of the original 1993 arcade racer.
 However, this version was revamped and truncated for a smooth, 60 frames-per-second experience.
-It would be my first foray into the series’ (real racing) roots.
+It would be my first foray into the seriesโ roots.

-But now the arcade original has been released on modern consoles and I’ve been playing it all week.
+But now the arcade original has been released on modern consoles so I’ve been playing it all week.

 MOVE ME

-In its setting of Ridge City, a single race course treads a careful line between natural scenery and built space.
-Its starting line is nestled in a bustling downtown district.
+In its setting of Ridge City, a single race course threads a blend of natural scenery and built space.
+Its starting line is nestled within a bustling downtown district.
 The initial straightaway ushers racers into the gullet of a glass skyscraper, its tunnel a portal beyond the city.
 They emerge in a mountain valley pass, crest the titular ridge, coast along a sandy beach and restaurant-lined promenade, and circle an expressway* back to the city proper.

 * The expressway is either brief or meandering depending on whether you race the standard or extended variation of the course.